 Term or Term of Enrollment refers to a period of attendance in academically related activities that result in a grade on the student's academic transcript.
+All summer enrollment is considered a single term.

 TYPES OF ASSISTANCE

 Federal Pell Grant